page is under construction & changing. Please keep refering

 2-burner cook stove

-- nearby outhouse with skylight roof,
+- outhouse with skylight roof, composting

-composting toilet, solar light, & view
+toilet, solar light, & view

 - private indoor loo (number 1 only!) for